hmsaleem/redditPANDA_dev/README.md

 # redditPANDA
 ### *A subreddit scraper*

-Author: @elric-dev
+Author: @HSaleem :cat:

-Last Push: April 17, 2017
+Last Push: April 18, 2017

 ## What redditPanda does